Ruuza/optimal_route/README.md

 ## How to run

-    Python 3.10 required!
+    Python 3.10 is required!

 ### 1. Install requirements

     pip install -r requirements.txt

-### 2. Create the json file that defines the cities
+### 2. Create the JSON file that defines the cities

 example: